TatishaS/TatishaS/README.md

 # 💫 About Me:
-I'm a curious frontend developer with 3+ years of experience.<br>I focus on CRM systems, interactive widgets and dynamic forms.<br>
+I'm a curious frontend developer with 3+ years of experience.<br>I focus on CRM systems, interactive widgets and dynamic forms.<br> I consistently boost interfaces UI performance measuring Core Web Vitals for a smoother UX.<br>

 # 💻 Tech Stack: